jesusv1597/sep10-freedom-project/blog/entry02.md

 ### [MyFitnessPal](https://www.myfitnesspal.com)

 The first piece of software I found that intrigued me is an app called **_MyFitnessPal_**.
-I read the information givin within the [MyFitnessPal support section](https://support.myfitnesspal.com/hc/en-us/articles/360032626011-How-does-MyFitnessPal-work-) and figured out that MyFitnessPal is an app that allows its user to do many things, a lot of these things being very beneficial when it comes to working out and being healthy.
+I read the information given within the [MyFitnessPal support section](https://support.myfitnesspal.com/hc/en-us/articles/360032626011-How-does-MyFitnessPal-work-) and figured out that MyFitnessPal is an app that allows its user to do many things, a lot of these things being very beneficial when it comes to working out and being healthy.
 MyFitnessPal is mostly known for its ability to log user's food intake and to give it's users accurate nutritional facts about food, these are all health aspects but this app also has features that help with a user's fitness journey.
 The app also works as a journal for things like weight and stength progression so users can have a virtual place to log their journey.

 ### [Nike Training Club](https://www.nike.com/ntc-app)